- Parts and tools

 It is more accurate than the above thermometers as it has 2-point calibration instead of 1-point (you can set both the temperature offset and the linearity instead of just an offset so it will read more accurately over a wide temperature range).

-It takes less than 3 seconds to take a reading so it is almost twice as fast as the ThermoWorks 600D.
+The latest Thermapen ONE model takes 1 second to take a reading so it is 5-6 times faster than the ThermoWorks 600D.
 It even comes with a NIST (National Institute of Standards and Technology) certificate of calibration showing the test results of the actual thermometer you purchased.

 Some of the other advanced features include:

-- Patented auto-rotating display: Hold the Thermapen Mk4 in either hand or any angle and the display intuitively flips right-side up.
+- Patented auto-rotating display: Hold the Thermapen ONE in either hand or any angle and the display intuitively flips right-side up.

-- Intelligent backlight: The Mk4 knows when it’s dark and runs on the backlight for you, making it easy to read at dusk or complete darkness while preserving battery life.
+- Intelligent backlight: The Thermapen ONE knows when it’s dark and runs on the backlight for you, making it easy to read at dusk or complete darkness while preserving battery life.

-- Motion-sensing sleep mode: Set your Thermapen Mk4 down during use, it shuts off and sleep mode saves battery life.
+- Motion-sensing sleep mode: Set your Thermapen ONE down during use, it shuts off and sleep mode saves battery life.

 - Waterproof to IP67: Improved water resistance against spills.